Do you most often actively seek inspiration or does it find you? Or is it a combination of the two?

 What role does technology play in your day-to-day life?
 How do you utilize it?

-What software, app or other technological innovation has made the biggest difference in your life, career or both?
+What software, app or other technological innovation has made the biggest difference in your life or career?

 Please define your personal brand.